 It's easy to pick up the same coffee you've been drinking for years, but today's coffee selection is vast and impressive.
 From the local coffee shop to the grocery store, there are many great coffees available to explore.

 A well-roasted coffee bean doesn't have to cost a lot, either.
 You can find some quality and affordable coffees if you're willing to give unknown brands a try.
-Simply look for the one-pound bags and sample different roasts as well.
-The right bean for you is out there, you just have to find it!
+Simply look for the one-pound bags, and be sure to sample different roasts.
+The right bean for you is out there; you just have to find it!

 02 of 10